matheusmoreira/liblinux/README.markdown

   Runs the Linux kernel's `checkpatch.pl` script on the liblinux source code.

+## Project structure

+    liblinux
+    ├── examples
+    ├── include
+    │   └── liblinux
+    │       └── system_calls
+    ├── make
+    │   └── compilers
+    ├── scripts
+    │   └── linux
+    ├── source
+    │   ├── arch
+    │   └── system_calls
+    └── start

+### `examples`

+Library usage examples.
+Each `.c` file represents one example.
+Make automatically discovers all examples.
+All examples can be built with `make examples`.
+Specific examples can be compiled and executed with `make run-$example`.

+### `include`

+Library header files.
+Added to the compiler's search directories list.

+### `include/liblinux`

+All headers are inside the `liblinux` directory.
+Prevents name clashes since headers are meant to be copied to `/usr/include` as part of the installation process.

+### `include/liblinux/system_calls`

+All system call prototypes are declared here.
+One header per function.
+Each header includes the Linux user space headers required by the function.

+### `make`

+Makefiles that are included by the top-level `makefile` in a specific order.
+They are named according to the purpose of their definitions.

+### `make/compilers`

+Makefiles that define compiler-specific variables and macros.
+They are named after the compiler they provide support for.

+### `scripts`

+Scripts invoked during the build process.
+They generate a GCC wrapper that uses liblinux's startup files when compiling.

+### `scripts/linux`

+Linux kernel scripts integrated with the build process.
+They check source code for compliance with the
+[Linux kernel coding style][coding-style].
+`make checkpatch` will automatically download `checkpatch.pl` and run it on the liblinux source code.

+### `source`

+Library source code.
+Make automatically discovers all `.c` files and includes them in the build.

+### `source/arch`

+Architecture-specific source code.
+Contains the implementation of the `system_call` function, which is used by all system call wrapper functions.
+Make will select which architecture directory to include in the build depending on the target platform.

+### `source/system_calls`

+System call wrapper function definitions.
+One translation unit per function.

+### `start`

+Architecture-specific program startup code.
+Provides the `_start` symbol, which is the default ELF entry point.
+This code ultimately calls the program's `start` function.

 ## Why?

 In 2014, the [`getrandom`][getrandom] system call was introduced.